How To Start A Business In Wyoming

 Step 3: Select a Business Entity

-The business entity is sometimes referred to as a business structure or legal entity, which refers to how a business is legally organized.
 There are four primary business entities: sole proprietorship, partnership, corporation, and Limited Liability Company (LLC).
 A brief description of each is below.

 A Sole Proprietorship is an individual that decides to go into business.
-This is the easiest and least expensive of the four entities to set up as there is no state filing.
+There are very simple setup requirements and is the least expensive of the four entities.
 The ease of startup is a big selling point; however, a major downside to the sole proprietorship is that the owner is personally responsible for all debts and actions of the company.
 If the business is sued, the owner’s personal assets are potentially at risk.
 Another potential downside is that the owner will pay self-employment tax on all business profits and may be more costly than some other entities.

 General Partnerships consist of two or more people conducting a business together.
 Like the sole proprietorship, there is no formal state filing.
 Also, like the sole proprietorship, the partnership has unlimited liability.
 If the partnership were to be sued, the partner’s personal assets are equally at risk.
 The partnership itself does not pay tax from business income.
 Instead, profits and losses are passed through to the owner’s personal tax return.
 This income is subject to self-employment tax.

 A Corporation is a business structure that is a separate entity from the individual.
 While corporations are more expensive and difficult to form than sole proprietorships and partnerships, the major advantage is that the corporation provides personal asset protection for the owners, should the corporation be sued.
 The downside is the compliance requirements and administrative burdens of having a board of directors, annual meetings for directors and shareholders, filling the annual report, appointing a registered agent, and more.